dovabren/PhD/README.md

 ##chapter 2- selection associated with ceratina calcarata with ceratina strenua as an outgroup

-##chapter 3- mutation rate changes with honey bee queen aging

-##chapter 4- changes in recombination rate associated with queen aging
+##chapter 3- mutation rate changes with honey bee queen aging and changes in recombination rate associated with queen aging